SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 This time the finalized contour is converted a closed spline with 12 (Ctrl No.) control points along the contour, with two extra control points inside.
-Now you have severl ways to change the contour shape.
+Now you have several ways to change the contour shape.

 To move a control point (interactively):

-	Move the cursor to a control point on the contour and it becomes red (activted) Press and hold the left mouse button at the point Move the cursor to adjust the point position on the reslice plane
+	Move the cursor to a control point on the contour and it becomes red (activated) Press and hold the left mouse button at the point Move the cursor to adjust the point position on the reslice plane

 To delete a control point (interactively):

-	Move the cursor to a control point on the contour and it becomes red (activted) Righ click
+	Move the cursor to a control point on the contour and it becomes red (activated) Right click

 To add a new control point (interactively):

- 	Move the cursor to the contour line (but on any control points)
+ 	Move the cursor to the contour line (but not on any control points)
 	A green control point is created
 	Left click and the point is inserted into the contour.